|

 Anemone keiskeana,

-a perennial, so-called spring ephemeral, inhabits along valleys or
+a perennial, so-called spring ephemeral, inhabits valleys or forests

-in the forests of mountainous regions, its thick and purple rhizomes
+in mountainous regions, with its thick and purple rhizomes crawling

-crawling sideways.
-Radical leaves, dark green, consist of 3
+sideways.
+Radical leaves, dark green, consist of 3 leaflets, each

-leaflets, each triangular-oval shaped with serrations on the margin.
+triangular-oval shaped with serrations on the margin.
+In the

-In the springtime, the leaves tinge light brown with white spots on
+springtime, the leaves turn a light brown with white spots, and

-them, the bottom sides purple-tinged.
-Leaves on stems are whorl at
+their undersides are purple-tinged.
+Leaves on stems are whorled at

 the stem tops with three segments, and in the center, borne